gordon-cs/Project-Bernard/README.md

     * resolver.js
         * Standard boilerplate.
     * router.js
-        * All paths to different pages are listed with any and all parameters needed.
+        * Paths and parameters to each route are specified here.
         * Any new page needs to have an associated route with it.
     * Any application file, e.g.(application.hbs), is applied to the other files as well, e.g.(application.html is visible on every other html file along with what is in that file).
 * /config
+    * environment.js
+    	* app configuration
+    	* api urls are specified here
+    		* 360ApiTest.gordon.edu for development environmet.
+    		* 360Api.gordon.edu for production environmet.
 * /public
+    * /images
+        * Location for images.
+    * crossdomain.xml and robots.txt
+        * Boilerplate
+    * web.config
+        * Redirects http to https.
 * /tests
-    * Not Implemented.
+    * Not Implemented
 * /vendor
     * Ember addons
 * Other Boilerplate